-Founded in 1964, the Labor Center conducts research and education on issues related to labor and employment.
-Research areas include jobs in the emergent green economy, retirement security, low-wage employment, immigrant workers’ rights, and the effects of the Affordable Care Act (ACA) on California working families.
-The Center’s curricula and leadership trainings serve to educate a diverse new generation of labor leaders.
+The Labor Center conducts research on issues such as jobs in the green economy, retirement security, low-wage employment, and the effects of the Affordable Care Act (ACA) on California working families.
+The Center’s education and leadership trainings are educating a diverse new generation of labor leaders.

 The Center for the Study of Child Care Employment (CSCCE) aims to expand public investment in the early childhood workforce to deliver high-quality care and education for all children.
-To achieve this goal, CSCCE conducts research and policy analysis about the characteristics of those who care for and educate young children and examines policy solutions aimed at improving how our nation prepares, supports, and rewards these early educators to ensure young children’s optimal development.
+CSCCE conducts research and policy analysis about early childhood educators and examines policy solutions aimed at improving how they are prepared, supported, and rewarded.

 The Center on Wage and Employment Dynamics (CWED) was established in 2007 to focus on wage and employment trends in contemporary labor markets.
 CWED is nationally recognized for its trailblazing research on the impact of minimum and subminimum wage policies, as well as the effects of the Great Recession, public sector workers, low-wage labor markets, and teacher pay.

 Affiliated Centers & Programs